Anna Genovese: Early life

 Genovese was born Giovaninna "Anna" Petillo, the eldest child of Italian-Catholic immigrants, Aniello Vincenzo Petillo from Risigliano, Naples, and Concetta Cassini Genovese, a cousin of Vito's.
 His brother Carmine lived with the Petillos after immigrating in 1910.
-Her siblings were Nicolas, Peitra, Ferdinand, and Mario Petillo.
+Her siblings were Nicolas, Pietra, Ferdinand, and Mario Petillo.
 She has been erroneously listed as a sibling to mobster David Petillo; they were cousins.
 In the spring of 1924, at age 19, Genovese married her first husband, Gerard "Gerry" Vernotico.
-According to Kate Harmon, Genovese's great niece, to whom the Mob Queens researchers spoke and have on record at 10:55 in Chapter 1 of their podcast, Anna's marriage "was not looked upon kindly" by her family as Vernotico was considered a man of little means; a census record notes that he was a carpenter, though in reality he was a baker in New York City's Little Italy.
+According to Kate Harmon, Genovese's great niece, to whom researchers from the Mob Queens spoke, Anna's marriage "was not looked upon kindly" by her family, as Vernotico was considered a man of little means.
 In 1927, Genovese and Vernotico had a daughter, Marie, and moved a few blocks north of Anna's West Houston Street home to a tenement apartment next to an elevated train on Sixth Avenue in Greenwich Village.
-In a 1930 census, she is listed as a housewife, and Gerard as a carpenter, though grand-niece Harmon states that Gerard was in fact a baker at a bakery in Little Italy and "had nothing."
+In a 1930 census, she is listed as a housewife and Gerard as a carpenter, though grand-niece Harmon states that Gerard was in fact a baker at a bakery in Little Italy and "had nothing."
 Court records show that at the same time, Anna had been working evenings in one of the clubs in the Washington Square Park neighborhood, near or in Greenwich Village.

 Marriage to Vito Genovese

 It is thought that Vito Genovese, a fourth cousin of Anna's, was responsible for or involved with the murder of Gerard Vernotico in March 1932.
 Two weeks later, Anna and Vito, whose first wife had also just died, were married.
 Anna was six months pregnant.
 The couple's first luxury apartment was located at 43 Fifth Avenue, a decadent Beaux Arts building, completed in 1905, with limestone pillars, a marble lobby, and wrought-iron balconies.

 Two years into their marriage, Vito killed gangster Ferdinand "The Shadow" Boccia.
 A year later, in 1935, Vito bought Deep Cut, a 1928 mansion on a 40 acres property in Middletown Township, New Jersey.
-Around the same time, New York Special Prosecutor Thomas E. Dewey started cracking down on organized crime, which bode poorly for Vito once Boccia's body was pulled from the Hudson River in 1937, as one of the hit men he hired for the job admitted to police that the commission had come from Vito.
+Around the same time, New York Special Prosecutor Thomas E. Dewey started cracking down on organized crime, which boded poorly for Vito once Boccia's body was pulled from the Hudson River in 1937, as one of the hit men he hired for the job admitted to police that the commission had come from Vito.

 Standing accused of the Boccia murder and other crimes, such as racketeering, Vito decided to flee the U.S., leaving the bulk of his business up to Anna.
 She was left to help formulate a source of revenue for the crime family at a time when most in the nation were struggling severely, as it was mid-Great Depression.